Ohio September 12, 2020

 1. Melt Bar and Grilled (Various locations)

 When you think of iconic Ohio restaurants, you can't help but imagine Melt Bar and Grilled.
 With an array of specialty sandwiches and several shop locations in Columbus and Cleveland, this sandwich joint has made quite an impression on locals.
-The Melt Bar and Grilled won "Best Sandwich of 2015" in both the Columbus Alive Magazine and Cleveland Scene Magazine.
+Melt Bar and Grilled won "Best Sandwich of 2015" in both the Columbus Alive Magazine and Cleveland Scene Magazine.
 In addition to mouthwatering sandwiches, this shop is known for its "Melt Challenge," which features more than 5 lbs. of food; composed of 13 different cheeses, three slices of grilled bread and a pile of hand-cut fries and slaw.
 (Pictured: "The Big Popper.")
 To learn more, visit the official website for

 2. Schmidt’s Sausage Haus und Restaurant (Columbus)